sabasohrabi/AMS-595/Project1/Readme.md

-Project1 description:
+# Project1 Description

-task1
+## Task 1

-The script drops uniformly random points in the unit square, counts how many fall inside the inscribed quarter circle, and maps that hit rate to a π estimate via the circle-to-square area ratio.
-It tracks the running estimate, absolute error (vs MATLAB’s pi), and cumulative runtime.
-As samples grow, the estimate stabilizes near π, the error shrinks at roughly the Monte Carlo rate
+This script estimates π using a Monte Carlo approach.
+It generates uniformly random points within the unit square and counts how many fall inside the inscribed quarter circle.
+The ratio of points inside the circle to the total number of points is used to estimate π, based on the area relationship between the circle and the square.
+The script tracks the running estimate, the absolute error compared to MATLAB’s value of π, and the cumulative runtime.
+As the number of samples increases, the estimate converges toward π, the error decreases at a rate proportional to 1/N, and the runtime grows approximately linearly with the number of points.
-1
-/
-N
-​
- , and runtime increases about linearly with the number of points.

- task2

- Each batch treats “inside vs. outside” as a binomial trial, converts the inside proportion p
-^
-  to
-π
-^
-  via the area ratio, and forms a 95% normal-approximation confidence interval (using z≈1.96) to quantify uncertainty.
-The while-loop continues until the CI’s relative half-width drops below the user’s target, then reports the final estimate, CI width, and total samples.
-This CI-width stopping rule is principled and leverages the
-1
-/
-N
-​
-  decay of Monte Carlo uncertainty without ever using the true value of π.

-  task3
+## Task 2

+Each batch of points is treated as a series of binomial trials (inside vs. outside the quarter circle).
+The proportion of points inside is converted to an estimate of π using the area ratio.
+A 95% confidence interval for the estimate is calculated using the normal approximation (z ≈ 1.96).
+The process continues in a while-loop until the relative half-width of the confidence interval falls below a user-specified threshold.
+At that point, the script reports the final estimate, the width of the confidence interval, and the total number of samples used.
+This stopping rule is based on the confidence interval width and takes advantage of the 1/N decay in Monte Carlo uncertainty, without ever referencing the true value of π.

+## Task 3

-I solved the problem by treating π-estimation as a Monte Carlo “dartboard” experiment and using a confidence-interval stopping rule instead of a fixed sample size.
-The function repeatedly draws uniform points in the unit square, counts the share inside the inscribed quarter-circle, and maps that hit rate to an estimate of π.
-After each batch it computes a 95% confidence interval for the estimate and stops as soon as the relative half-width is below a user chosen threshold achieving the requested precision without ever using the true value of π.
+The problem is approached by modeling π-estimation as a Monte Carlo “dartboard” experiment, using a confidence interval-based stopping rule rather than a fixed sample size.
+The function repeatedly generates random points in the unit square, counts the proportion inside the quarter circle, and estimates π accordingly.
+After each batch, it computes a 95% confidence interval for the estimate and stops once the relative half-width meets the user’s desired precision, achieving the target accuracy without using the true value of π.